 16. Items where the institution has no underlying business, such as where it has no deposits of a certain category, shall be left blank.

 17. Past due items and items for which the institution has a reason to expect non- performance shall not be reported.
+Therefore, all potential future cash flows linked to those exposures shall be disregarded.

 18. Where the collateral received is re-hypothecated in a transaction that matures beyond the transaction in which the institution received the collateral, a securities outflow in the amount of the fair value of the collateral received shall be reported in the counterbalancing capacity section in the relevant bucket in accordance with the maturity of the transaction that generated the reception of the collateral.

-19. Where according to Article 16 of the Delegated Regulation (EU) 2015/61 the sight deposits that the reporting credit institution maintains with the central institution are treated as liquid assets, the sight deposits should be treated as a contractual interbank inflow in the maturity ladder.
+19. Where in accordance with Article 16 of the Delegated Regulation (EU) 2015/61 the sight deposits that the reporting credit institution maintains with the central institution are treated as liquid assets, the sight deposits should be treated as a contractual interbank inflow in the maturity ladder.

 20. Intragroup items shall not affect the reporting on a consolidated basis.

 21. The non-withdrawable part of the central bank reserves shall not be reported anywhere in the template.

-PART II: INSTRUCTIONS CONCERNING SPECIFIC ROWS
+22. For the purpose of significant currency reporting in accordance with Article 415(2) of the Regulation 575/2013 commodities, including, gold are not considered as a single currency and should be included in the “reporting currency” reporting and not separately.
+PART II: C 66.01 INSTRUCTIONS CONCERNING SPECIFIC ROWS